Quagga mussel: North America

-Zebra mussels, the first dreissenid mussel introduced in North America, rapidly spread throughout many major river systems and the Great Lakes, causing substantial ecological and environmental impacts.
+Zebra mussels, the first dreissenid mussel introduced in North America, spread rapidly throughout many major river systems and the Great Lakes, causing substantial ecological and environmental impacts.
 The quagga mussel was first observed in North America in September 1989, when it was discovered in Lake Erie near Port Colborne, Ontario.
 It was not identified as a distinct species until 1991.
-By 2021 the biomass of quaggas in the lower 4 Great Lakes was estimated to be so great as to become the primary regulator of phosphorus, remetabolizing and recirculating it instead of allowing it to sedimentize as normal.
+By 2021 the biomass of quagga mussels in the lower four Great Lakes was estimated to be so great as to become the primary regulator of phosphorus, remetabolising and recirculating it instead of allowing it to sediment as normal.

 The introduction of both dreissenid species into the Great Lakes appears to be the result of ballast water discharge from transoceanic ships that were carrying veligers, juveniles, or adult mussels.
-The genus Dreissena is highly polymorphic and prolific with high potential for rapid adaptation attributing to its rapid expansion and colonization.
-Still, other factors can aid in the spread of these species across North American waters, such as larval drift in river systems or fishing and boating activities that allow for overland transport or movement between water basins.
-The success of overland transport of Dreissena species depends on their ability to tolerate periods of desiccation, and results suggest that given temperate summer conditions, adult Dreissena mussels may survive 3-5 days of aerial exposure.
+The genus Dreissena is highly polymorphic and prolific, with high potential for rapid adaptation attributing to its rapid expansion and colonisation.
+Other factors can aid in the spread of these species across North American waters, such as larval drift in river systems, or fishing and boating activities that allow for overland transport or movement between water basins.
+The success of overland transport of Dreissena species depends on their ability to tolerate periods of desiccation, and results suggest that given temperate summer conditions, adult Dreissena mussels may survive 3–5 days of aerial exposure.

-They have as of August 2024 been for the first time found inland at the small freshwaters of Geneva Lake in Wisconsin.